Price Up, Open Interest Down: Short Covering or Profit Taking?

 $0.932 to $1.772 in under an hour: +90%.
 OI drops from 87.59M to 72.88M across the sequence, 14.7M contracts closed.
 With a near-empty book, each short closure forces the next short into a worse exit price, which triggers the next closure.
 This is consistent with a liquidity-vacuum regime rather than a healthy demand-led continuation.

-A demand-driven rally shows positive and rising buy_vol_z.
-A liquidation cascade in a thin book shows vol_z hovering near zero or mildly negative as the rolling window adjusts across the spike.
-Here, buy_vol_z and sell_vol_z recover toward zero as the window adjusts, but neither goes positive during the move.
+A demand-driven rally shows positive and rising Buy Volume Z-Score.
+A liquidation cascade in a thin book shows Total Volume Z-Score hovering near zero or mildly negative as the rolling window adjusts across the spike.
+Here, Buy Volume Z-Score and Sell Volume Z-Score recover toward zero as the window adjusts, but neither goes positive during the move.
 The move does not show evidence of broad new demand relative to baseline volume.
 Price appears to have advanced mainly because the ask side was too thin to absorb even modest buy pressure.

-STO-USDT 15m chart showing the April 2 afternoon spike to $1.77 and collapse to $0.52, with deep dive indicators showing RPI 29.7% and negative NTI post-crash
+STO-USDT 15m chart showing the April 2 afternoon spike to $1.77 and collapse to $0.52, with deep dive indicators showing Relative Price Impact 29.7% and negative Net Taker Imbalance post-crash

 09:22–09:51 UTC: The crash